-T Ensuring the authority's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2019) and, where they do not, explain why and how they deliver the same impact Full compliance with the CIPFA guidance: The Internal Audit Team/Head of Internal Audit provide an objective and evidence based opinion on all aspects of governance, risk management and internal control Internal Audit is delivered through Lincolnshire County Council with a principal auditor allocated to Boston Borough Council.
+Ensuring the authority's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2019) and, where they do not, explain why and how they deliver the same impact Full compliance with the CIPFA guidance: The Internal Audit Team/Head of Internal Audit provide an objective and evidence based opinion on all aspects of governance, risk management and internal control Internal Audit is delivered through Lincolnshire County Council with a principal auditor allocated to Boston Borough Council.
 This has improved the resilience of the audit team, and enables access to specialist audit which previously had to be commissioned.
-The internal audit service is fit for purpose Team and Section 151 Officer, the Audit & Governance Committee and is able to meet separately with the Chair of the Audit & Governance Committee should that be required (as set out in the Constitution) Audit Team attend external training as necessary, and access national network of governance support through CIPFA The service has been assessed as conforming to the UK Public Sector Internal Audit Standards, a Quality Assurance Improvement Programme is maintained as part of those standards and work is ongoing to prepare for the next external assessment in 2021.
-The overall themed areas of Governance, Risk Management, Internal Control and Financial Control are all assessed as performing adequately.
-The Management Team receives and considers all Internal Audit reports Audit & Governance Committee monitor audit recommendations and receive updates where necessary Internal review of the conformance of Internal Audit with the Public Sector Internal Audit Standards Ensuring effective arrangements are in place for the discharge of the Monitoring Officer function Set out in the Constitution The Council shares a monitoring officer with East Lindsey District Council and South Holland District Council.
+The internal audit service is fit for purpose Team and Section 151 Officer, the Audit &amp; Governance Committee and is able to meet separately with the Chair of the Audit &amp; Governance Committee should that be required (as set out in the Constitution) Audit Team attend external training as necessary, and access national network of governance support through CIPFA The service has been assessed as conforming to the UK Public Sector Internal Audit Standards, a Quality Assurance Improvement Programme is maintained as part of those standards and work is ongoing to prepare for the next external assessment in 2021.
+The Management Team receives and considers all Internal Audit reports Audit &amp; Governance Committee monitor audit recommendations and receive updates where necessary Internal review of the conformance of Internal Audit with the Public Sector Internal Audit Standards Ensuring effective arrangements are in place for the discharge of the Monitoring Officer function Set out in the Constitution The Council shares a monitoring officer with East Lindsey District Council and South Holland District Council.
 Council through the Constitution Deputy Monitoring Officers appointed The Monitoring Officer sits on the Senior Leadership Team Ensuring effective arrangements are in place for the discharge of the head of paid service function Set out in the Constitution The Council shares a Head of Paid Service with East Lindsey District Council and South Holland District Council.
 Council through the Constitution